Manila mayor formalizes bid for Philippine presidency

 But he’s up against formidable politicians and celebrities, including whichever candidate Duterte and his ruling party will endorse.

-“We are too divisive and indecisive that caused the stomping of our economy on top of the pandemic,” Moreno told reporters.
+“We are too divisive and indecisive (and) that caused the stomping of our economy on top of the pandemic,” Moreno told reporters.
 “My countrymen, give me a chance to heal our country for a bright future.”

 Duterte’s successor stands to inherit enormous problems led by the pandemic, which caused the country’s worst economic recession, long-entrenched poverty and decades-long communist and Muslim insurgencies.
-The next leader will also take over in a politically charged atmosphere with Duterte facing a possible array of legal cases arising from his brutal anti-drugs crackdown that has left more than 6,000 mostly petty drug suspects dead.
-The International Criminal Court is investigating the massive drug killings.
+The next leader will also take over in a politically charged atmosphere with Duterte facing a possible array of legal cases from his brutal anti-drugs crackdown that has left more than 6,000 mostly petty drug suspects dead.
+The International Criminal Court is investigating the killings.

 The ailing Duterte, 76, announced Saturday he was retiring from politics and withdrew from an earlier plan to run as vice president under the ruling PDP-Laban party.
 That decision opened an option for his daughter, southern Davao city Mayor Sara Duterte, to run for the presidency.

 Sara Duterte has said she and her father have agreed that only one Duterte will run for a national office next year.
-She has registered to run for reelection as mayor but speculation remains rife that she will decide to seek the presidency.
+She has registered to run for reelection as mayor but speculation remains rife that she will decide to seek the top post.

 Amnesty International Secretary General Agnès Callamard said Duterte’s exit from politics should not mean that his role and responsibilities for the widespread drug killings would end too.

-“His political retirement should, in fact, strengthen the possibilities and avenues for accountability,” Callamard, a former U.N.
-Special Rapporteur on extrajudicial, summary or arbitrary executions, told The Associated Press.
+“His political retirement should, in fact, strengthen the possibilities and avenues for accountability,” Callamard, a former U.N. special rapporteur on extrajudicial, summary or arbitrary executions, told The Associated Press.
 “What I do hope is that whoever follows on his bloody steps will fully reverse the bloody policies he conducted against the poor, the sick, the addicts.”

 Duterte has denied authorizing extrajudicial killings although he has repeatedly threatened drug suspects with death in public speeches human rights activists say foster impunity among law enforcers.